Dennis, Massachusetts: Beaches

 All the public beaches in Dennis are owned by the town.
 The Northside beaches are located on Cape Cod Bay, while the Southside beaches are located on Nantucket Sound.
 Some of them have different names for different entrances.
 On the Northside, Corporation Beach and Howes Street Beach are on the same strip of public beach.
-The same goes for Mayflower Beach and Bayview* Beach, and Cold Storage* Beach and Sea Street Beach.
+The same goes for Mayflower Beach and Bayview* Beach, Cold Storage* Beach, and Sea Street Beach.
 Chapin Beach and Harborview* Beach are not paired with any other.
 On the Northside, the town also owns two beaches on Scargo Lake: Scargo Beach and Princess Beach.

 The Southside beaches are Glendon Beach, Haigis Beach, Inman Road Beach, Raycroft Beach, Metcalfe Memorial Beach, West Dennis Beach, South Village Beach, and Sea Street Beach.

 All of the public beaches in Dennis are free to walk on.
 However, every beach (except those with a *) charges a non-resident parking fee of $20 per day during the week, $25 per day on the weekend, or $75 per week.
 Residents (Dennis taxpayers) can buy beach parking stickers with proof of residency for $40 for the season.
 At resident-only beaches (marked with a *), non-residents may not park at all.

 Mayflower Beach faces Cape Cod Bay and is named after the Pilgrims' ship, the Mayflower.

-Parks and recreation
+Sports and recreation

+With neighboring Yarmouth, Dennis is home to the Yarmouth–Dennis Red Sox, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
+The team plays at Red Wilson Field and has featured dozens of players who went on to careers in Major League Baseball such as Craig Biggio, Buster Posey, and Chris Sale.

 In addition to the beaches, there are several key recreation areas in the town.
-Johnny Kelley Recreation area in South Dennis provides a hiking/jogging trail, an exercise trail, a Braille trail, playing courts and fields, playground and picnic area.
-The Nobscussett Conservation Area (usually called "Indian Lands") provides easy hiking trails and views along the protected shores of Bass River, where the Nobscussetts had spent their winters.
+Johnny Kelley Recreation area in South Dennis provides a hiking/jogging trail, an exercise trail, a Braille trail, playing courts and fields, a playground, and a picnic area.
+The Nobscussett Conservation Area (usually called "Indian Lands") provides hiking trails and views along the protected shores of Bass River, where the Nobscussett spent their winters.
 Crowe's Pasture on the north side of the town provides many acres of open land and hiking with water views.
 Bass River Park in West Dennis offers fine views of Bass River and the boating activity there.
-Popular children's playgrounds are found at the Baker School in West Dennis, at the West Dennis Community Building, and at the village green in Dennis Port.
+Popular children's playgrounds are found at the Baker School in West Dennis, at the West Dennis Community Building, and the village green in Dennis Port.